PraveenNellihela/my-test-website/content/pages/blog/post-one.md

 date: '2022-05-13'
 excerpt: >-
   K-Nearest Neighbors (KNN) is one of the simplest machine learning algorithms to understand.
-Let's try to do that in this post,
+Let's try to do that in this post.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'